-The following In-House Advisor guidance note Produced in partnership with Beth Pipe provides comprehensive and up to date legal information covering:
+The following In-house Advisor practice note Produced in partnership with Beth Pipe provides comprehensive and up to date legal information covering:

 This Practice Note considers: